xfbs/tmux-rs/README.md

 - print a stacktrace on server process segfault

 # NEXT
+- [ ] 159 cmd-parse.y (partially translated), need to figure out an approach to get rid of yacc/bison
+    - figure out how to write equivalence tests for the lalrpop parser and the yacc one
 - [ ] verify all uses of tailq and rbq, any structs with multiple "entry" fields we use correctly
 - [ ] LICENSE stuff
 - [ ] use base64 crate instead of libresolv